mctools/ncrystal-notebooks/README.md

 ### Run locally

 Running locally is easy since everything can be installed via `pip` or `conda`.
-So either create a conda environment using the [conda.yml](conda.yml) environment file, or `pip install` all the required dependencies into a dedicated Python environment by (you can of course also `pip install` into your default Python environment if you are not the careful type):
+So either create a conda environment using the [conda.yml](conda.yml) environment file, or `pip install` all the required dependencies into a dedicated Python environment by (you can of course also `pip install` into your default Python environment if you are not the careful type).:

 ```
-#create the directory and step into it:
-mkdir ./my_venv_for_ncrystal_notebooks/
-cd ./my_venv_for_ncrystal_notebooks/
-#create and activate the virtual environment:
+#create and activate a virtual environment:
 python3 -mvenv ./venv
 . ./venv/bin/activate
-#install the packages:
+#install the packages needed by NCrystal and JupyterLab:
-python3 -mpip install ncrystal numpy matplotlib spglib ase gemmi jupyterlab ipympl
+python3 -mpip install "ncrystal[all]" jupyterlab ipympl
 ```

 In any case, you can then download the above notebooks (individually, or just clone or download the whole ncrystal-notebooks repo) and open the notebooks via the command `jupyter-lab nameofnotebook.ipynb`.

-Note: although support for Windows is planned for EOY2024, it is by August 2024 still not possible to install NCrystal on Windows.
-So Windows users should either use the WSL, or simply run via google Colab as noted above.